pawelszymanski/civilization/DEV.md

 ## Lessons learned
 - remove hover on tile since it was causing 17ms Update Layer tree
 - move change detection to OnPush to save 8ms
+- pointer-events: none; blocks events, also in children.
+But at a cost of a 50% of frame rate drop!!